Whether you’re traveling or always on the go, a lightweight stroller that doesn’t take up too much space will definitely

 It also has a lot of excellent features: There’s an extendable sunshade canopy and peekaboo window, a reclining seat, a roomy storage basket underneath, a removable snack tray, and a parent tray with two cup holders.
 It’s not made for infants (babies should be able to sit unattended and have proper neck control before going in this) and it’s not carseat adaptable, but this is a great travel stroller for older babies.

-Kolcraft Cloud Plus Lightweight Easy Fold Compact Travel Toddler Stroller and Baby Stroller, Large Storage Basket, Multi-Position Recline, Convenient One-hand Fold, 13 lbs - Slate Gray
+Kolcraft Cloud Plus Lightweight Easy Fold Compact Toddler Stroller and Baby Stroller for Travel, Large Storage Basket, Multi-Position Recline, Convenient One-hand Fold, 13 lbs - Slate Gray

 Lightweight and roomy, this is comfortable and durable.